 The Bell Witch

-Anne Boleyn was the wife of King Henry the VIII between 1533 and 1536.
-For those who know history, she was only one of many, many wives to the king.
+This was the wife of King Henry the VIII between 1533 and 1536.
+For those who know history, Anne Boelyn was only one of many wives to the king.
 Popular and well-liked, Anne became an inconvenience for Henry and he had her beheaded.
-Anne has been sighted roaming the Tower of London where she was held prisoner and eventually executed.
-Sometimes she’s seen with her head missing, other times she’s seen with it in tact.
+Anne roams the Tower of London, according to reports.
+It’s where she endured imprisonment and eventually faced executed.
+She appears with her head missing at times.
+She’s also seen with it intact.
 In any case, her presence is a reminder of intolerable cruelty by a former monarchy.

 The LaLaurie Ghost